BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 And the thing is, generally nobody has more control over you, than you.
 Former CIA intelligence officer Andrew Bustamante recounted his experience - TODO fill in the detail of the story and add a citation.
 Former Navy SEAL and famous ultramarathon runner David Goggins said "your mind has the ultimate tactical advantage over you" --TODO add citation.
-If you don't, fundamentally, see yourself as someone decent, your mind will, in my opinion, tend to use that fact against you.
+If you don't, fundamentally, see yourself as someone decent, your mind will, in my opinion, use that fact against you.
-But the contrary is also true: thus the story of Prince Five-Weapons.
+But the converse is also true: thus the story of Prince Five-Weapons.

 7. One of my father's longtime friends used to work at a frozen yogurt shop.
 It was my father's friend and another guy - the two were coworkers, both serving the yogurt and so on.